-One of the more common things we hear from non-veggie friends is “What on Earth do I feed my vegan/ vegetarian guests besides a side salad?
-Vegan food is so hard to find in South Africa.”
+One of the more common things we hear from non-veggie friends is “What on Earth do I feed my vegan guests?”.

-If you’re hosting a vegan or vegetarian guests for the Christmas holidays, we’ve got you covered:
+If you’re hosting vegan guests for the Christmas holidays, we’ve got you covered:

-Many dishes like pastas, stir-fry’s, wraps, and tacos are easy to customize.
-You could cook the meal as usual, and just prepare the meat on the side, or allow guests to add their own toppings.
+Many dishes like pasta, stir-fry, wraps, and tacos are easy to customize.
+You could cook the meal as usual, and just prepare the meat on the side, or allow vegan guests to add their own toppings.
 Have a look at some of our recipes for some inspiration: